 From 1 March 2005, the deemed method for calculating fixed business travel cost was adjusted by introducing a residual value element and by capping the maximum car value at R360 000.
-The revised tables assumed that five-year old vehicles commonly had a 30% residual value.
+The revised tables assumed that vehicles that were five years old commonly had a 30% residual value.